adanvillarreal/autoRenew/README.md

 As entered in https://millenium.itesm.mx/patroninfo*spi

 ## Suggestions
-Set the script as a cron job.
+Set up the script to run in a cron job.